Sachagobeyn/SDMIT/README.md

 4. The selection rate, determining how much solutions of an algorithm iteration cycle are copy-pasted to the next cyle, which we typically set to 0.5.
 5. The crossover rate pc, determining how the solutions are 'combined' to new solutions (compare it with the concept of inheritance  from parents to offspring) which we can set to 1.

 Now about the last two we don't really need to worry, however the first three are quite important since they interact with each other.
-Luckily, a smart guy, Matthew Gibbs came up with some guidelines to determine these three hyper parameters and it turns out that they work quite well.
+Luckily, a smart guy, Matthew Gibbs came up with some guidelines to determine these three hyper parameters (Gibbs *et al.*, 2008) and it turns out that they work quite well.
 During my research, I did a number of tests and found them to work well.
 The guidelines:

 1. Determine how much time you want the algorithm to run.
 You can calculate this with how long a fitness evaluation (a single SDM run) takes (for instance 0.1 second) and the time you have available (30 minutes = 1800 seconds), i.e. determine function evaluations by dividing the computer time available by the average time to compute the fitness function.
 Thus function evaluation is then - in this example - equal to 18000.